NHK Cup (shogi): Women's professional wins

 Hiroe Nakai became the first women's professional to win a NHK Cup game.
 She won her round 1 game of the 53rd NHK Cup (2003) against Mamoru Hatakeyama and then in round 2 won against Teruichi Aono (who was in Class A at the time).
 She lost in round 3 to Makoto Nakahara.
 The following year Nakai also qualified for the 54th NHK Cup (2004) and continued her high level of play by beating Shūji Satō in round 1.
 In round 2, Nakai faced Yasumitsu Satō who was the reigning Kisei title holder.
 Nakai obtained an advantageous position against Satō, but was unable to convert it into a win.

 Momoko Katō became the second women's professional to win a NHK Cup game when she defeated Takuma Oikawa in Round 1 of the 68th NHK Cup on May 13, 2018.
 The following year, Kana Satomi became the third women's professional to win a NHK game when she defeated Issei Takazaki in Round 1 of the 69th NHK Cup on July 21, 2019.
+Satomi won for the second time when she defeated Kohei Funae in Round 1 of the 73rd NHK Cup on April 30, 2023.
+Tomoka Nishiyama defeated Kazuki Kimura in Round 1 of the 74th NHK Cup on June 23, 2024.